South Africa planning for Lions tour to be played without fans

 The FNB Stadium in Johannesburg where the final two Lions Tests will take place.
 Photo: Duif du Toit / Gallo Images/Getty Images

-The British & Irish Lions face playing all eight matches of this summer’s tour of South Africa behind closed doors following confirmation of the revised schedule.
-The Lions will be restricted to matches in Gauteng and Cape Town with organisers currently planning for empty stadiums.
+As expected, the revised schedule for the British & Irish Lions tour of South Africa this summer will see all eight games restricted to Gauteng and Cape Town, with organisers currently planning for all matches to be played without supports in attendance.

-As previously reported by the Guardian, the eight-match tour will now start and finish in Johannesburg while Warren Gatland’s side will play in just four different stadiums to minimise the risk of disruption caused by the pandemic.
+As reported in The Irish Times, the tour will begin and end in Johannesburg, with the middle section taking place in Cape Town.
+The eight matches will be restricted to just four venues so as to significantly reduce travel and as a result potential disruption to the schedule.

-South Africa Rugby is hopeful the government will lift restrictions on crowds at sporting events before the tour starts but the fact that plans are in place for no spectators is telling.
-All ticket holders for the original schedule will receive a refund while the South African union has confirmed that resident ticket holders would have first right to purchase tickets for the revised schedule if restrictions on attendance at sports events were lifted.
-But the announcement of the revised schedule brings confirmation that, as expected, there will be no hordes of Lions supporters travelling to South Africa.
+The South African Rugby Union is resigned to having the eight matches being played behind closed doors but remain hopeful that the government will lift restrictions to at least some degree on supporters being in attendance by the time the tour starts on Saturday July 3rd when the Emirates Lions, replacing a South Africa invitational team, host the tourists at Ellis Park in Johannesburg.

 Revised Lions schedule